chapel-lang/chapel/test/release/examples/primers/chplvis/chplvis.rst

 A task and communication debug tool for Chapel
 ----------------------------------------------

-*chplvis* is a tool to help the Chapel programer visualize their Chapel program's tasks and communication between locales.
+*chplvis* is a tool to help the Chapel programmer visualize their Chapel program's tasks and communication between locales.
 Using the standard module *VisualDebug*, the programmer controls what part of their program generates information for chplvis.
 During the run of